bbenglish/bbe_study_data/README.md

 Note the pre_trapped as well as pst_trapped questions is hidden among the question columns.
 We didn't move it to the front to align it with the original questionnaire.
 Make sure you handle them first.

 In the meta data sheet, the column "Participant" is the number of all course students who we invited to fill out the survey; The column "Response" represents the count of responses we received; The column "Rate" is simply the quotient of the participants over the responses; The column "Respond_twice" shows the number of people who did both the pre- & post-survey.

+In the meta data sheet, the column "Participant" is the number of all course students who we invited to fill out the survey; The column "Response" represents the count of responses we received; The column "Rate" is simply the quotient of the participants over the responses; The column "Respond_twice" shows the number of people who did both the pre- and post-survey.